LordDraagonLive/Infinium-project-collection/README.md

 # - To submit a pull request to blockchain_Projects
-1. Comment under the blockchain issue and link your project to this issue.
+1. Comment under the blockchain issue and link your project to this issue (If you are creating a new blockchain based project then create a new issue).
 2. Create a project using hyperledger fabric/ethereum based smart contract
 3. Make a pull request to 'Public Branch'.
 4. Add your GIT Name in CONTRIBUTORS.md